-In light of the potential longer-term economic impact due to COVID-19, various sensitivities have been run in relation to the potential impact of:
+In light of potential longer-term economic impacts due to wider geopolitical and macroeconomic factors, various sensitivities have been run in relation to the potential impact of:

 - i.
-Loan grading downgrades resulting from increased tenant failures and higher void rates; and - ii.
+Loan gradings downgrades resulting from increased tenant failures and higher void rates; and - ii.
 Falls in commercial property values.

 The Bank makes specific impairment allowances against customer loans where the realisable value of the collateral has reduced below the value of the loan for credit impaired loans.
-There was one such loan at 31 December 2021 (31 December 2020: none).
+There was one such loan at 31 December 2022 (31 December 2021: one).
 A general impairment allowance has been made for the same class of loans where the underlying environment is deemed to be such that losses may be incurred on the realisation of the portfolio.

 The Bank holds collateral against loans and advances in the form of mortgage interests over property, other securities over assets, and guarantees.
 Loans to customers have the value of collateral assessed at the time of borrowing.
 The collateral values are updated regularly for investment price movements and for all assets pledged as collateral when a loan is individually assessed as impaired.
 Collateral generally is not held over loans and advances to banks, except when securities are held as part of reverse repurchase activity.
 Estimates of fair value are calculated daily on reverse repurchase activity, the fair value of collateral held is separately disclosed in note 11.
-Collateral is not usually held against debt securities, and no such collateral was held at 31 December 2021 (31 December 2020: no collateral held).
+Collateral is not usually held against debt securities, and no such collateral was held at 31 December 2022 (31 December 2021: no collateral held).
 An estimate of the fair value of collateral and other security enhancements held against loans and advances to customers is shown overleaf.
-Property collateral is shown net of expected sales costs.